 Wallet Charges are deducted from your wallet balance. 💡 Understand wallet balance.

-To keep the process efficient, Sandbox aggregates these charges daily and debits them from your wallet in one transaction at night.
+To keep the process efficient, Sandbox aggregates all charges for the usage cycle and debits them from your wallet in a single transaction at the end of the cycle.

-💡 Example: If you call a paid API 100 times in a day and each call carries a charge of ₹0.50, then ₹50 will be debited from your wallet at the end of that day.
+💡 Example: If you call a paid API 100 times in a day and each call carries a charge of ₹0.50, then ₹50 will be included in your Wallet Charges Invoice generated at the end of the billing/usage cycle.

-By the time the invoice is issued, wallet charges are already debited nightly.
+By the time the invoice is issued, wallet charges are already debited from your wallet.

 This means the Wallet Charges Invoice will automatically show as Paid at the end of the cycle.

-If your wallet balance is insufficient to cover a day’s charges, the debit request will fail.
+If your wallet balance is insufficient to cover the cycle's total charges, the debit request will fail.

 In this case, a Partially Paid Invoice is generated.